RosettaCommons/demos/tutorials/full_atom_vs_centroid/README.md

 Example
 -------
-![PDB 1QYS in the full atom representation vs centroid representation](images/1qys_combined.png) The PDB 1QYS in the full atom representation            The PDB 1QYS in the centroid representation
+![PDB 1QYS in the full atom representation vs centroid representation](images/1qys_combined.png) The PDB 1QYS in the (L) full atom representation, and (R) the centroid representation

 PDB files generated in the centroid format have the sidechain atoms  (C<sub>γ</sub> onwards) replaced by one `CEN` pseudo-atom.
 For example, the first two residues of the PDB 1QYS in full atom look like:
 ```html